 Oh, I long to cover and bed her.

 reach out to stroke her cheek... and wake.

 NOTES IN THE MORNING

-- Pigeon, coup/coo/coop: this is pretty moderate for my dreams.
-They like puns.
+- Pigeon, coup/coo/coop: this is pretty restrained for my dreams--they like bad puns.

 - Wild sisters scandalize proper British gents: echoes the sisters in An Earthly Knight shocking their family by fighting for love.